Don't just do Rockynats. Do Rocky!

 Browse, shop and discover

 • Located 200 metres from the CBD Precinct, East Street features a great collection of retail shops to browse and explore between the automotive action.
-Browse beautiful boutiques displaying the latest autumn fashion and great bargain stores that have been known for stocking unique automotive gear including novelty licence plates.
+Browse beautiful boutiques displaying the latest autumn fashion and great bargain stores that have been known for stocking unique automotive gear including novelty license plates.
 There's something for everyone.

 • If it's vintage threads and op shopping destinations you're seeking, Rocky has a variety of bargain fashion gems to rev up your wardrobe.
-A short 9 minute walk up William Street from the CBD Precinct will take you to Veronica's Closet - the perfect place for browsing pre-loved clothing and adding some extra flair to your #ootd (outfit of the day).
+A short 9-minute walk up William Street from the CBD Precinct will take you to Veronica's Closet - the perfect place for browsing pre-loved clothing and adding some extra flair to your #ootd (outfit of the day).

 Three men looking out to a view of Rockhampton city from high up on a mountain top.